Writing a lambda calculus interpeter in a new language and an old language

 cloned_expr.* = self;

-cloned_expr.appl.a = try app.a.clone(allocator); // deep clone arg
+cloned_expr.appl.a = try app.a.clone(allocator); // clone arg

 cloned_expr.appl.f = try app.f.eval(allocator); // eval function body